 Are innocent heart murmurs normal?

-Innocent murmurs are common in children and are quite harmless.
-In any group of children, a large percentage is likely to have had one at some time.
+Innocent murmurs are common in healthy infants, children and adolescents.
 Innocent murmurs also may disappear and then reappear.
 Read more about childhood heart murmurs.

-Innocent murmurs do not require medication, do not create cardiac symptoms, and do not mean that there is a heart problem or heart disease.
+Innocent murmurs don’t require medication, don’t create cardiac symptoms and don’t mean there is a heart problem or disease.

 Most innocent murmurs disappear when a child reaches adulthood, but some adults still have them.
-When a child's heart rate changes, such as during excitement or fear, the innocent murmurs may become louder or softer.
-This still doesn't indicate that the murmur is abnormal or dangerous.
+When a child's heart rate changes, such as during exercise, excitement or fear, the innocent murmur may become louder or softer.

 Download our printable information sheet: What Are Innocent Heart Murmurs?
 (PDF)